sfigg/commercialization-public/test/hlk/API/testresult-hasbugchecked-property.md

 Indicates whether a bugcheck occurred on the client machine during the test run.

+>[!NOTE]
-**Note**  Bugchecks aren't necessarily caused by tests.
+>  Bugchecks aren't necessarily caused by tests.
 Additional triage of the crash dump file is required to determine what caused the bugcheck.
 For example, while running WiFi tests, a display driver might cause a bugcheck.